 starts at 3.4% + 30 cents

 Looking for the lowest rates?
-The payment processing rates you will pay can vary based on your business’s size, type, and average order value.
+The payment processing fees you will pay can vary based on your business’s size, type, and average order value.
 To find the most affordable option and compare multiple processing rates, read our guide on the cheapest credit card processing.

 Payment Depot Features

 - Next-day funding: This function ensures that merchants may collect their earnings as soon as 24 hours after every transaction.
 Users can keep track of the funding process in the Payment Depot dashboard.

 - Chargeback and risk monitoring: Payment Depot updates merchants in real time with any chargeback notifications or flagged transactions so they can be resolved quickly.

 - Free gateway: Merchants who accept transactions online may set up a free payment gateway with Payment Depot.
 This will enable customers to enter card transactions straight from the browser.

 - Virtual terminal: Payment Depot accounts also come with a virtual terminal, so businesses can key-in payments through their browser.
 This is helpful for accepting payments over the phone.